An $O(\log \log n)$-approximate budget feasible mechanism for subadditive valuations: Introduction

 For additive valuations, \cite{GravinJLZ20} achieved an optimal approximation ratio of 2.
 For submodular valuations, \cite{BalkanskiGGST22} provide a deterministic budget feasible mechanism with an approximation ratio of 4.75, which is the current best known approximation ratio.
 For XOS and subadditive valuations, it is known that no approximation better than $\sqrt{n}$ is possible using only value oracle queries~\cite{Singer10}, so work on these valuation classes has always assumed access to at least demand oracles.
 For XOS valuations, an $O(1)$-approximation was known using demand oracles and XOS oracles~\cite{Bei2017WorstCaseMD,AmanatidisBM16}, but only recently a polytime $O(1)$-approximation was obtained using only demand oracles~\cite{NeogiPS24}; the latter work also achieves the current-best approximation for XOS valuations.
 For subadditive valuations, there is an exponential-time $O(1)$-approximate budget feasible mechanism~\cite{NeogiPS24}, and also polytime mechanisms that achieve an $O(\log n / \log \log n)$-approximation~\cite{Bei2017WorstCaseMD,BalkanskiGGST22}.
 A polynomial-time $O(1)$-approximation for subadditive functions using demand oracles still eludes our current understanding.
 Our work makes progress towards this goal.

 The use of distributions with bounded marginals, as in $\LPmax$, has been considered before in the context of subadditive valuations~\cite{Dtting2020AnOL,Bangachev2023qPartitioningVE}.
 Importantly, \cite{Dtting2020AnOL} use this LP to construct an $O(\log \log n)$-prophet inequality for online subadditive combinatorial auctions.
 The existence of a Nash equilibrium for our item-bidding zero-sum game that achieves payoff $\frac{1}{2}v(U)$ was implicit in the work of \cite{Bei2017WorstCaseMD,NeogiPS24}.
-A variant of this game is also considered in \cite{Feldman2015SimultaneousAW} with $m$ buyers who bid on $n$ items.
-Each buyer $i \in [m]$ has their own subadditive valuation over subsets of items.
-The utility of each buyer is the value of the set of items where she bids the highest.
-They showed that this game has price of anarchy at least $\frac{1}{2}$.
+Variants of our item-bidding game, in the context of first-price and second-price auctions over subadditive valuations, have been analyzed in \cite{Bhawalkar2011WelfareGF,Hassidim2011NonpriceEI,Feldman2015SimultaneousAW}.
+Our item-bidding game can also be seen as a generalization of the Colonel Blotto game to subadditive valuations~\cite{borel1953theory}.
+The Colonel Blotto game has attracted recent attention in theoretical computer science~\cite{Roberson2006TheCB,Vu2018EfficientCO,BoixAdser2020TheMC,Behnezhad2022FastAS}.